-Distributional analysis is not a legally required task of the Joint Committee staff.
+Distributional analysis—that is, analyzing the effects of tax law changes across the income distribution—is not a legally required task of the Joint Committee staff.
 However, upon request of Members or committee staff, distributions of certain tax changes are provided as background information.
-The Joint Committee staff has produced distributional analyses since the early 1970s.
-The current distribution methodology dates to 1994.
-Under this method, the Joint Committee staff provides a distribution by current income group, when sufficient information is available, for legislation affecting the individual income tax, Social Security and Medicare payroll taxes, and excise taxes.
-The current methodology does not distribute corporate income taxes and estate and gift taxes.
+The Joint Committee staff has produced distributional analyses since the 1940s, see JCT-18-11.
+The current distribution methodology dates to 1994 with significant revisions in 2013 to the distribution of business income, see JCX-14-13.
+Under the distribution methodology, the Joint Committee staff provides a distribution by current income group, when sufficient information is available, for legislation affecting the individual income tax, corporate income tax, Social Security and Medicare payroll taxes, and excise taxes.
+The current methodology does not distribute estate and gift taxes.

 The measure used in the distributional analysis is the change in liability (taxes paid) for the taxable year.
 Liability is measured, whenever possible, after any behavioral response related to the tax change.
-Compliance issues are also taken into account in the measurement of liability.
+Compliance issues are also included in the measurement of liability.

 The basic unit of analysis is the tax filing unit or return.
 Changes in tax liability are distributed to taxpayers according to their expanded income.
 This income classifier begins with Federal adjusted gross income and adds tax-exempt interest, employer contributions for life and health insurance, employer share of Social Security and Medicare payroll tax, workers' compensation, untaxed Social Security benefits, insurance value of Medicare benefits, alternative minimum tax preference items, and excluded income of U.S. citizens living abroad.
 Yearly distributions in nominal dollars are provided for the first five years of the 10-year budget window.

 The Joint Committee staff uses several highly developed microsimulation tax models to estimate the revenue impact of changes in tax laws.
-These are the Individual Model, the Corporate Model, and the Estate and Gift Model.
-In addition, the staff is beginning to use individual panel-based models.
+These are the Individual Model, the Corporate Model, the International Cross Border Model, and the Estate and Gift Model.
+In addition, the staff uses panel-based models and data for both individuals and business entities.
 The primary source of tax data for the models comes from the SOI division within the IRS.
 Some of the models use large micro-data files, while others are smaller and spreadsheet based.
 Some models reside on a desktop computer, while others reside on "servers" and are simultaneously available to several staff members.
 With respect to any revenue estimate, the complexity and scope of the model used are determined by several factors including the amount and type of data available, the level of interest in the model, and the level of complexity associated with the questions being asked of the model.

-From time to time enacted tax legislation may not exactly reflect the intent of the legislators.
+From time-to-time tax legislation as enacted may not exactly reflect the intent of the legislators.
 When this occurs, legislators may seek a technical correction to fix the statutory language.
 The Joint Committee staff does not provide estimates of the revenue effect of technical corrections.
 This convention stems from the view that the original revenue estimate reflects the intent of the legislation.
 Therefore, an estimate of the correcting provision would be a double counting of the effect of the original policy.

-An overview of the current procedures used in the revenue estimating process is provided in Joint Committee on Taxation, Overview of Revenue Estimating Procedures and Methodologies Used by the Staff of the Joint Committee on Taxation, (JCX-1-05), February 2, 2005.
+An overview of the current procedures used in the revenue estimating process is provided in Joint Committee on Taxation, Summary of Economic Models and Estimating Practices of the staff of the Joint Committee on Taxation, (JCX-46-11), September 19, 2011.
 The report provides a summary of the revenue estimating responsibilities of the Joint Committee staff; discusses requirements, constraints, and conventions of the revenue estimating process; and presents the estimating procedures and models used by the Joint Committee staff in preparing revenue estimates.
 The emphasis is solely on methodology and issues associated with the preparation of conventional revenue estimates of proposed changes to the Internal Revenue Code.